27.2 kWhUseable Battery

 All about the BMW i3

-The BMW i3 has a Recommend Retail Price (RRP) of £33,340 and an On The Road Price (OTR) of £34,070.
+The BMW i3 had a Recommend Retail Price (RRP) of £33,340 and an On The Road Price (OTR) of £34,070.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The BMW i3 is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The BMW i3 was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the BMW i3 is £29,570.

 Drivetrain and Performance